 Clean-Line Backyard Design

 Symmetry, geometric design, and organization are often key to designing small backyards.
 Christy Webber Landscapes was inspired by this Chicago homeowner's recent interior renovation--modern and using clean lines--to extend living space to the yard.
 The patio is paved with bluestone with blue-chip joints.
-A privacy fence is softened with Japanese maple trees, along with birch and spruce trees, while boxwood, rhododendron, arborvitae and pachysandra add year-round interest.Continue to 23 of 23 below.
+A privacy fence is softened with medium-sized trees, like Japanese maple trees, along with birch and spruce trees, while boxwood, rhododendron, arborvitae, and pachysandra add year-round interest.Continue to 23 of 23 below.

 23 of 23